Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Layer Blocks
 ------------

-Ensuring that the design of a Keras model is compatible for conversion into an Akida model can be tricky.
-Therefore, a higher-level interface is proposed with the use of layer blocks.
+In order to ensure that the design of a Keras model is compatible for conversion into an Akida model, a higher-level interface is proposed with the use of layer blocks.
 These blocks are available in the package through:

 .. code-block:: python